The latest numbers on COVID-19 in Canada for Monday, Jan. 4, 2021

-There were zero new cases Sunday from 260 completed tests, for a positivity rate of 0.0 per cent.
-The rate of active cases is 2.3 per 100,000 people.
-Over the past seven days, there have been a total of three new cases.
+There was one new case Monday from 160 completed tests, for a positivity rate of 0.63 per cent.
+The rate of active cases is 2.49 per 100,000 people.
+Over the past seven days, there has been two new case.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.